PhilJay/MPAndroidChart/README.md

 Proguard
 =======

-In case you are using Proguard, you will need to whitelist MPAndroidChart, which requires to add the following line to your Proguard configuration file.
+In case you are using Proguard, you will need to **whitelist MPAndroidChart**, which requires to add the following line to your Proguard configuration file.

 ```
 -keep class com.github.mikephil.charting.** { *; }
 ```

+If you don't do this, animations might not work.

 Documentation
 =======